fbpx App Store Google Play

 Beware of Romance Scams

-Scammers will come up with all types of reasons for needing money which is how some people are fooled.
+Scammers will come up with all types of reasons for needing money.
 They may seem like legitimate reasons, but they’re not.
-These scenarios including:
+These scenarios include:

 • Visa and travel documents